 • Have a current or be eligible to obtain a Texas physical therapy license

-All application materials must be received no later than Saturday, Feb.
-28, 2015.
+All application materials must be received by Monday, Feb.
+1, 2016.

 Applications shall be deemed complete upon the receipt of: